osulki01/ds_utils/sphinx/index.rst

 Welcome to ds_utils's documentation!
 =====================================

-ds_utils is a collection of utility functions designed to make data science tasks easier, and fill in some small gaps that existing libraries do not cover.
+ds_utils is a collection of utility functions designed to make data science tasks easier and fill in some small gaps that existing libraries do not cover.

 It is not currently an installable package, but the plan is to make it so.